 Bucket Charging Systems

 Vibratory conveyors are the most versatile and rugged of all furnace charging systems.
 They may be in fixed positions for holding, consolidating, weighing (with optional weigh frame and load cells) and transferring charge materials, or they may be extremely mobile.
-In addition, vibrating conveyors have been built to transverse, pivot and index, all in the same unit.
+In addition, vibrating conveyors have been built to traverse, pivot and index, all in the same unit.
 As a result, this mobility enables a vibratory conveyor to service any number of furnaces.
 Largely unaffected by heat, vibrating conveyors are ideal for feeding charge materials directly into an induction furnace that typically run at full power during the charging process.

 Need help sizing your furnace charging equipment?

 Determining the size of a charging system is vital to its ultimate success.
 Therefore, it must be large enough to promptly replace the metal poured from the furnaces and be appropriate to your method of operation, either tap and backcharge melting, or batch melting.
 Contact Inductotherm today to speak with someone who can ensure you get the right material handling system for your application.

 Ultimately, whether you use belts or buckets or vibrators or cranes, the final furnace charging system configuration depends largely on the physical layout of your melting facility.
 Ceiling height will determine if your facility can handle buckets.
 Floor space and elevations will largely dictate the types of conveyors required to do the job.
 Key considerations are mainly safety and the ability to keep pace with the melting furnaces need for charge material.